 About

-A highly decorated artist, Ms. Monroe was a 2023 winner of the Sullivan Foundation Award and the George and Nora London Foundation Competition, and a 2021 recipient of the Richard F. Gold Career Grant from The Shoshana Foundation.
-She has also received recognition in the Metropolitan Opera National Council Auditions, the Opera Index Vocal Competition, and the Gerda Lissner Foundation IVC, among others.
+A highly decorated artist, Ms. Monroe is a 2023 winner of the Sullivan Foundation Award and the George and Nora London Foundation Competition, and a 2021 recipient of the Richard F. Gold Career Grant from The Shoshana Foundation.
+She holds a Master of Music degree and Artist Diploma in Opera from the University of Cincinnati College-Conservatory of Music, and a Bachelor of Music degree from the Oberlin Conservatory of Music.

 Watch